lubojr/naucse.python.cz/lessons/beginners-en/install-editor/atom.md

 notice you if you violate some.

 Firstly we will have to install special library which takes care of this.
+If you have never worked with command line before, you can skip the linter installation and we can go through it at the actual course.
-Write into your command line:
+Otherwise write into your command line:

 ```console
 $ python -m pip install flake8